DAVID GREENE, HOST:

 TEMPLE-RASTON: They haven't gone as far as...

-INSKEEP: You're reluctant to say that yet.
+INSKEEP: You're reluctant to say that much.
 OK.

 TEMPLE-RASTON: ...as saying that.

-TEMPLE-RASTON: ...so I am trying to be careful about the way of describing it.
+TEMPLE-RASTON: ...so I am trying to be careful about the way I'm describing it.
 But it's something that was strapped to his chest, let me put it that way.

 INSKEEP: And dangerous, OK.

-TEMPLE-RASTON: Carjacking and then there was a third man that they have where - it would be a second then they picked up, but a third man who might be involved in this.
+TEMPLE-RASTON: Carjacking and then there was a third man that they have where - it would be a second man they picked up, but a third man who might be involved in this.

 INSKEEP: A third suspect here, OK.